V-Abhishek/healthcare-management-system/README.md

 ### Project Structure

-1. Scripts folder contains -
+1. scripts folder contains -
-	a.
-HealthCare(DDL) - Script to create database and tables for the associated entities
+	1. HealthCare(DDL) - Script to create database and tables for the associated entities
+	2. HealthCare(Programmability) - Script contains Stored Procedures, Views, Triggers, Encryption for SSN, Non-clustered Index of the database
-	b.
-HealthCare(DML) -
+	3. HealthCare(DML) - Script adds mock data into the database
+2. visualization folder contains Dashboards designed using Power BI